zzziiccco/WeightedAverageCalc/README.md

 # WeightedAverageCalc
-Weighted Average Calculator for OAU Chemistry Graduate School Program This weighted average calculator was built to help Graduate school students in Obafemi Awolowo University's Chemistry Programme to calculate their Cumulative Weighted Average.
+Weighted Average Calculator for OAU Chemistry Graduate School Program This weighted average calculator was built to help Graduate school students in Obafemi Awolowo University's Chemistry Programme to calculate their Cumulative Weighted Average

+	HOW TO USE:
+1. Ensure you have Microsoft Office version 2012 and above installed on your machine.
+2. Download the .xlsm file and run it to make use of the calculator.
+3. The courses are present in the dropdown list alongside their respective weights.
+To update the course list, unprotect the data sheet with the password  = "Schrodinger2023".
+Good luck!!

 The updated course list as of 2022/2023 session contains the course code, course title and course unit:

-	HARMATTAN COURSES
+	HARMATTAN SEMESTER COURSES
 CHM801	Separation Techniques and Spectroscopy	4
 CHM803	Advanced Inorganic Chemistry	4
 CHM805	Reaction Kinetics and Mechanisms	2